Have You Always Wanted to Learn Scuba but Never Had a Chance to Try?

 - The 1st weekend we do book work (classroom) and learn water skills (swimming pool).
 We do both class work and pool skills on both days.

 - The 2nd weekend are your certification dives.
 This is when you demonstrate your mastery of water skills.
 You perform them in an open body of water: a lake, a quarry, or an ocean.
 Now you're ready for a lifetime of awesome diving!

 The two weekends do not need to be back to back.
 Although you are required to complete the certification dives within 6 months.

 I recommend doing it while it's fresh on your mind, within 2-3 months is good.
 When you dive once or twice a year it's like riding a bike.
 Well sort of....

 We schedule your certification date once we're all together in class.
 It's fast and simple to decide on a time when we're all together in the same room.
 Rarely do we have to put someone with another group.
 Either way, it's all good!

-You always have the option to rent this basic gear.
+You have the option to rent or purchase this basic gear.

 I highly recommend purchasing these items and renting everything else and this is why:

 Your personal gear should fit perfectly; your face, feet, body proportion.
 Your fins are designed to match your physical strength for top performance.